-Supplemental Nutritional Assistance Program (SNAP)- can be used like cash to buy eligible food items; returning citizens are eligible for expedited services and may be able to obtain benefits in as little as seven days.
+Supplemental Nutritional Assistance Program (SNAP)- can be used like cash to buy eligible for expedited services and may be able to obtain benefits in as little as seven days.

 Starting July 1st, 2020 individuals with a history of drug-related felonies can apply for Food Stamps (SNAP) if they are otherwise eligible.